-Store Clerk Duties: customer service; cashiering, money handling, record keeping; merchandise ordering, receiving, stocking, displaying, inventorying; making soda fountain products, bagging ice, cleaning including janitorial; store opening/closing, and other duties as assigned while maintaining a safe work environment.
+Duties: Customer service; cashiering, money handling, record keeping; merchandise handling and inventorying; making soda fountain products, bagging ice; cleaning including janitorial; store opening/closing, and other duties as assigned by the store manager while maintaining a safe work environment.

-Work Season: Store set-up starts May 13, store opens May 28 / closes August 28, store shut down ends September 10.
-Earlier/later dates may be available.
-HS/College students academic schedules may be accommodated.
+Work Season: Mid May through Mid-September.
+HS/College student’s academic schedules may be accommodated.
 Please do not plan vacations during the season.

-APPLY NOW: Applications will be accepted until the jobs are filled.
+APPLY NOW: Applications will be accepted until March 15 close of business.

 You may be invited to an initial phone interview.
 Follow-up interviews may be conducted.
 Please check your email account once a week after you apply for updates on your status.

-Email your cover letter, resume and the completed Application Form to:
+Email your cover letter, resume and completed Application Form as three attachments (do not embed the information in your email) to: